svn2github/dotnetzip/Readme.txt

      Framework

 raw compression on Compact Framework           Ionic.Zlib.CF.dll
+                                                   -and/or-
+                                               Ionic.BZip2.CF.dll

 both raw compression as well as reading        Ionic.Zip.CF.dll or writing Zip files on CF

-reading or writing Zip files, but never        Ionic.Zip.Reduced.dll creating a self-extracting archive
+reading or writing Zip files, using desktop    Ionic.Zip.Reduced.dll .NET framework but never creating a self-extracting archive

-Never reference both Ionic.Zlib.dll and Ionic.Zip.dll in the same application.
+Never reference both Ionic.Zlib.dll and Ionic.Zip.dll, or both Ionic.BZip2.dll and Ionic.Zip.dll in the same application.
 If your application does both Zlib and Zip stuff, you need only add a reference to Ionic.Zip.dll.
-Ionic.Zip.dll includes all the capability in Ionic.Zlib.dll.
-You always need to reference only a single Ionic DLL, regardless whether you use Zlib or Zip or both.
+Ionic.Zip.dll includes all the capability in Ionic.Zlib.dll and Ionic.BZip2.dll You always need to reference only a single Ionic DLL, regardless whether you use Zlib or BZip2 or Zip or some combination.